 As previously stated, confidentiality will be maintained throughout the investigatory process to the extent consistent with adequate investigation and appropriate corrective action.

 Misconduct constituting harassment, discrimination or retaliation will be dealt with appropriately.
-Responsive action may include, for example, training, referral to counseling or disciplinary action such as a warning, reprimand, withholding of a promotion or pay increase, reassignment, temporary suspension without pay, or termination, as Product School believes appropriate under the circumstances.
+Responsive action may include, for example, training, referral to counseling or disciplinary action such as a warning, reprimand, withholding of a promotion or pay increase, reassignment, temporary suspension without pay, termination, or dismissal, as Product School believes appropriate under the circumstances.

 Protection of Company Property